joelberkeley/spidr/tutorials/BayesianOptimization.md

 ## Iterative Bayesian optimization with infinite data types

-Once we've chosen some new points, we'll typically evaluate the objective function
+Once we've chosen some new points, we'll typically evaluate the objective function, which will look something like

 ```idris
 objective : Tensor [n, 2] Double -> Tensor [n, 1] Double
 ```

 at these points.
-We can then update our historical data and models with these new data and repeat the whole process to find further points.
+We can then update our historical data and models with these new observations and repeat the whole process to find further points.
 How we update the data and models depends on how we chose to represent them.
-Let's look at the simple example of a pair of data and model.
-In this case, processing our new point can look as follows:
+Suppose we used a `Pair` of data and model, then the update can look like

 ```idris
 observe : Tensor [1, 2] Double -> (Dataset [2] [1], ConjugateGPRegression [2]) -> (Dataset [2] [1], ConjugateGPRegression [2])